15 Types of Bees in Georgia

 They have a white stripe that runs down the middle of the thorax, separating it into two sections, each containing two black spots on either side of the line.

-There is also a thin white band at the top and bottom of the abdomen.
-Their size varies depending on species, but they average about 3 mm long or 7 mm, including wingspan.
+A thin white band is also at the top and bottom of the abdomen.
+Their size varies depending on species but averages about 3 mm long or 7 mm, including wingspan.

 These bees live in dry regions where few flowers are available because they do not collect pollen.